utkarshcmu/grafana.org/content/blog/2017-03-13-we-are-now-grafana-labs.md

 categories = ["Company", "Grafana"]
 +++

-Today is a momentus day for the Grafana project and for **raintank**, the company behind Grafana.
+Today is a momentous day for the Grafana project and for **raintank**, the company behind Grafana.
 We're rebranding as Grafana Labs, and announcing something we've been working on for the better part of a year: GrafanaCloud.

 ### First the rebrand